SymfonyCasts/messenger/sfcasts/amqp.md

 can also put this into a `.env.local` file... which is what I would *normally* do so I can avoid committing these credentials.

+***TIP
+The URL that you copied will now start with `amqps://` (with an "s"!).
+That is "secure" AMQP.
+Change it to `amqp://` to get things working.
+Support for using SSL is being added to Symfony, but requires extra configuration.
+***

 Anyways, the `amqp://` part activates the AMQP transport in Symfony... and the rest of this contains a username, password and other connection details.
 As *soon* as we make this change, both our `async` and `async_priority_high`